Training Image Derivatives: Increased Accuracy and Universal Robustness: Related Work

 \subsection{Robust Training}

-Since standard adversarial training against sensitivity-based attacks usually comes at the cost of accuracy \cite{tsipras_robustness_2018,su_is_2018,dobriban_provable_2023}, several works have been devoted to improving this trade-off \cite{tanay_boundary_2016,lopes_improving_2019,arani_adversarial_2020,hu_triple_2020,yang_closer_2020}.
+Since standard adversarial training against sensitivity-based attacks typically comes at the cost of accuracy \cite{tsipras_robustness_2018,su_is_2018,dobriban_provable_2023}, several works have focused on improving this trade-off \cite{tanay_boundary_2016,lopes_improving_2019,arani_adversarial_2020,hu_triple_2020,yang_closer_2020}.
 Works \cite{nakkiran_adversarial_2019,stutz_disentangling_2019} presented the evidence that this trade-off can be avoided entirely.
-The discovery of invariance-based attacks introduced another robustness metric, which turned out to be incompatible with the previous one \cite{tramer_fundamental_2020,singla_shift_2021}.
-The trade-off between two types of robustness and accuracy was approached with Pareto optimization \cite{sun_ke_pareto_2023} as well as other balancing methods \cite{chen_balanced_2022,rauter_effect_2023}.
-Work \cite{yang_one_2022} suggested weakening the invariance radius for each input separately.
-In this paper, we have shown how both types of robustness can be achieved simultaneously with high accuracy, with network capacity seemingly the only limiting factor.
+The discovery of invariance-based attacks introduced a new robustness metric, which turned out to involve a trade-off with the previous one \cite{tramer_fundamental_2020,singla_shift_2021}.
+The trade-off between two types of robustness and accuracy was addressed through Pareto optimization \cite{sun_ke_pareto_2023} as well as other balancing approaches \cite{chen_balanced_2022,rauter_effect_2023}.
+Work \cite{yang_one_2022} suggested weakening the invariance radius for each input individually.
+In this paper, we demonstrate how both types of robustness can be achieved simultaneously with high accuracy, with network capacity appearing to be the only limiting factor.